chesterblack/builtToScale/README.md

 Bounce light into your terrarium and zoom in to the level inside your character to solve light-based bouncing puzzles.

 Our first ever game!
-Made over the course of a single weekend.
+Made over the course of a single weekend with Godot.

 <hr />
 <img src="https://img.itch.zone/aW1nLzE3NDQ4OTQ3LnBuZw==/original/nUbUhY.png" />